 Good luck to our Grade 12 students as they work diligently for a successful year!

-You will receive your Application Access Code Letter from your Counsellor at this assembly.
+Your Application Letters have been given out after the assembly on Friday November 2nd.
 This letter contains the access codes that you will need to begin the application.
 Your access codes should not be shared with anyone.
 The OUAC cannot provide access codes over the telephone or by email.

 Summary of Fees